 2022 ACAP Open Consultation

-The draft 2022 ACAP status review is currently going through an open consultation.
-We are undertaking this process because we would like this version of the ACAP to be a product of the broad amphibian conservation community.
-The draft document is now available for open consultation with a request for feedback from all those with knowledge and experience in amphibian conservation.
-You can download the feedback form here.
-Please provide feedback on the draft document by 15 August 2022.
+The draft 2022 ACAP status review went through an open consultation.
+We undertook this process because we wanted this version of the ACAP to be a product of the broad amphibian conservation community.
+The draft document was available for open consultation with a request for feedback from all those with knowledge and experience in amphibian conservation.
 For more information on the status review please click here.